lonelyplanet/backpack/packages/design-tokens/README.md

 #### SCSS variables

-SCSS usage is considered to be deprecated at this point meaning that no new front-end apps should be using Sass, but existing or legacy apps can use the design tokens by importing the partial.
+SCSS usage is considered to be deprecated at this point meaning that no new front-end apps should be using Sass, but existing or legacy apps can use the design tokens by including `"@lonelyplanet/backpack-design-tokens/dist/scss/index.scss"`.

-Include `"@lonelyplanet/backpack-design-tokens/dist/scss/index.scss"` in your build.

 ```scss
 div {